smartcontractkit/documentation/docs/Using Randomness/get-a-random-number.md

 This page explains how to get a random number inside a smart contract using Chainlink VRF.

 Chainlink VRF v2 is subscription-based.
 The subscription owner manages the subscription LINK balance as well as the set of addresses (consumers) that are allowed to use that balance for VRF requests.
 The requests follow the [Request & Receive Data](/docs/request-and-receive-data/) cycle.
-Upon fulfillment, the gas used to fulfill the request is calculated, converted to link using an ETH/LINK feed, and charged to the subscription including a flat per-request fee.
-To learn more about the fee structure, see the [VRF Deployments page](/docs/vrf-deployments).
+Upon fulfillment, the gas used to fulfill the request is calculated, converted to LINK using an ETH/LINK feed, and charged to the subscription including a flat per-request fee.
+To learn more about the fee structure, see the [VRF Contract Addresses](/docs/vrf-contracts) page.
 There are a maximum of 100 consumers per subscription.
 If you need more than 100 consumers, use multiple subscriptions.

-## Create your subscription
+## Overview

 Generally, you configure your smart contracts to use VRF with the following process: